 By the end of this post, you will know how to dig safely.
-Especially with cooler temps on the horizon, you might be ready to finally tackle those “I’ll get around to it someday” outdoor projects.
+Especially while temperatures are mild, you might be ready to finally tackle those “I’ll get around to it someday” outdoor projects.
 Good for you!

 But before you start anything that involves shoveling or drilling into your yard, we’d like to offer some advice to keep you and your community safe:

 Somewhere buried in your yard are electrical utilities, gas pipelines, telecommunications systems, and sewer and water pipelines.
 Making contact with these can cause serious problems, injuries and even death.

 By calling Arizona 811 (also known as Blue Stake) before you dig, you can get an expert to stake out your utility lines and avoid major hazards.